Medievalism, Academia as Culture, The Significance of Library Collections.

 “Brewers’ Beast: Traditional Symbols for Marketing US Beer.”
 April 2017.
 PCA/ACA Annual Pop Culture Conference.
 San Diego.

 “Experience the World Without Buying the World: Teaching the History of Island Exploration Literature on a Budget.”
 April 2017.
 Islands: College English Association 48th Annual Conference.
-Hilton Head Island, South Carolina.
+Hilton Head Island, SC.